 Nanyang Technological University

-These research projects aim to understand how media use and consumption affect children and adolescents’ health and well-being.
+The research projects under the Youth and Digital Media Research Lab aim to understand how media use and consumption affect children and adolescents’ development and well-being.

 In this project, I identify the features and theoretical processes behind effective parenting strategies in encouraging healthier food consumption among children.